Mt Oliver, PA is a largely residential borough that is entirely surrounded by the City of Pittsburgh. It is located

 Children who live in Mount Oliver Borough attend Pittsburgh Public Schools.

 The Carnegie Library – Knoxville provides a space for children after school, helps adult job seekers find work, lends books, and provides computers and free WiFi for residents of Mt Oliver Borough and Pittsburgh’s hilltop neighborhoods.
 They have meeting rooms.
 Copying and wireless printing are provided for a fee.

 The Port Authority’s 51-Carrick bus passes down the length of Mt Oliver Borough’s commercial district.
 The bus provides transportation from Mt Oliver to the South Side, Station Square and downtown Pittsburgh, and to Carrick, Brentwood, Saw Mill Run Boulevard and West Mifflin.
-Other public buses also pass through or near Mt Oliver.
+Other public buses also pass through or near Mt Oliver, including the 44-Knoxville.

 Mount Oliver Borough Council and Mayor oversee the Police Department, Streets Department, Code Enforcement, and Parks and Recreation through an appointed Borough Manager.